harrellbm/Quartz-Garden/content/Setting Up My Digital Garden.md

 # Todos for Website

-- [ ] figure out formatting on tags page. i.e. remove note tags under the listing
-- [ ] figure out recent notes not scrolling on desktop
+- [x] figure out recent notes not scrolling on desktop
-- [ ] change [[Index|home]] to base camp on breadcrumbs
 - [x] make a special svg logo for the site.
 I am thinking three aspen leaves together in a circle. make sure that it pops up on site correctly.
-- [ ] edit the footer to be clearer and simpler invite for people to reach out about an idea
-- [ ] on light mode make the code blocks and tag blocks pop more
+- [x] on light mode make the code blocks and tag blocks pop more
-- [ ] post all epistles
-- [ ] post all formal essays
 - [x] finish landing page
-- [ ] Set up gitscus for comments
+- [x] Set up gitscus for comments
-- [ ] figure out table display as well so that it doesn't look gross
+- [x] figure out table display as well so that it doesn't look gross
-- [ ] Set up comments
+- [x] Set up comments
-- [ ] Set up recent page and figure out page dating on upload
+- [x] Set up recent page and figure out page dating on upload
-- [ ] Maybe set up a better meta data tag to make it possible to display properties of page.
-- [ ] Figure out a nice banner
+- [x] Figure out a nice banner
 	- discord discussion of how to do that
 	- https://discord.com/channels/927628110009098281/1153011755975458928/1153032260803633172https://discord.com/channels/927628110009098281/1153011755975458928/1153032260803633172
 - [ ] Figure out how to help people use the RSS feed
+- [ ]  Maybe set up a better meta data tag to make it possible to display properties of page.
+- [ ] post all epistles
+- [ ] post all formal essays
+- [ ] edit the footer to be clearer and simpler invite for people to reach out about an idea
+- [ ]  change [[Index|home]] to base camp on breadcrumbs
+- [ ]  figure out formatting on tags page. i.e. remove note tags under the listing
+- [ ] Style comments box to match the rest of the page in both light and dark mode
+- [ ] Figure out analytics as well